vk3txd/nko-antenna-brief/docs/HF_Propagation_Primer.md

 [Previous](#1-executive-summary) | [Home / Index](#index) | [Next](#3-the-ionosphere-is-not-a-stack-of-hard-mirrors)

 HF is usually taken as 3–30 MHz.
 In practical radio terms, HF skywave propagation is the use of the ionosphere to bend radio waves back toward Earth.
 The word “reflect” is commonly used, but for most ordinary HF paths the process is not a hard mirror reflection.
-The wave is gradually refracted as it travels through changing electron density.
+The wave is gradually refracted as it travels through the changing electron density of the ionosphere.

 The refractive index of the ionised medium changes with height, frequency, electron density, collisions, and the Earth's magnetic field.
 When the frequency and launch angle are suitable, the ray gradually bends until its path turns back downward.
 If the frequency is too high for the path and ionosphere, the wave passes through into space.
 If the frequency is too low, it may be absorbed heavily before useful refraction occurs, especially in the daytime D region.

+Multipath HF signals do not all take the same journey through the ionosphere.
+Each arriving component may have a different delay, phase, strength and polarisation change, including different Faraday rotation.
+When they combine at the receiver, this can cause fading, distortion and changes in readability.

 This is why HF is both powerful and unstable.
 It can reach beyond the horizon, across oceans, and around the world; but the path is controlled by a medium that changes with sunlight, season, solar cycle, geomagnetic state, atmospheric waves, and local geography.

-A single HF circuit is not merely “transmitter to receiver.”
-It can contain:
+_A single HF circuit is not merely “transmitter to receiver.”
+It can contain:_

 - one-hop and multi-hop paths,
 - E-region and F-region modes,